ari-dasci/OD-One-Restaurant-Corpus/README.md

 ## Citation
-This dataset has been employed for the evaluation of an opinion summarisation methodology that it is under review.
 Please use the following citation:

 ```
 Publication under review